-According to the LB performance plot in Figure 8a, all the CG-based methods outperform their GUROBI-based counterparts in almost all of the intervals.
-The only exception occurs when it comes to comparing the CG+BQPPricing method with the BQP method.
-The GUROBI method demonstrates superior performance in almost 20% of the instances.
-As we mentioned in the definition of the dual bound performance profile, we assign a large number for the performance ratio when the method fails to provide a valid dual bound for an instance within the time limit.
-Given that 5 is considered as a large ratio in our analyses, the figure indicates that in 22% of the instances, the CG+BQPPricing could not obtain an LB within the time limit.
-We identify the dual bound for these instances by NA in Table 12.
-Another remark related to the LB performance graph is that all three CG methods have a number of wins that is equal to, or greater than the best GUROBI method (RLT).
+CG+BQPPricing could not obtain an LB within the time limit.
+We identify the dual bound for these instances by "NA" in Table 12 in Online Appendix C. Another remark related to the LB performance graph is that all three CG methods have a number of wins that is equal to or greater than the best GUROBI method (RLT).
 Evidently, when we apply RLT to solve the pricing subproblem of the CG reformulation, the number of wins is the highest among all the methods with a large gap.
-Overall, the best method is the CG+RLTPricing, since it obtains the best LB for 96% of the instances and the worst LB outcome for this method for the rest of the instances is less than 1.25 times the best LB.
-It should be noted that the negative objective function of the data association problem in MOT is reflected in an LB performance ratio greater than 1.
+Overall, the best method is the CG+RLTPricing, because it obtains the best LB for 96% of the instances and the worst LB outcome for this method for the rest of the instances is less than 1.25 times the best LB.
+It should be noted that the negative objective function of the data association problem in MOT is reflected in an LB performance ratio greater than one.

-Although according to Figure 8a the ratio of the obtained LB by the RLT to the best LB is at most 1.25, Figure 8b shows that its computational time is not competitive compared to CGs.
-More specifically, less than 20% of the test set is solved by the RLT within 2 orders of magnitude with respect to the fastest method.
+Although according to Figure 8(a) the ratio of the LB obtained by the RLT to the best LB is at most 1.25, Figure 8(b) shows that its computational time is not competitive compared with CGs.
+More specifically, less than 20% of the test set is solved by the RLT within two orders of magnitude with respect to the fastest method.
 Hence, it still outperforms other GUROBI methods.
 The performance profiles in Figure 8 delineate the superiority of the RLT method.
-Evidently, when the RLT is directly applied to the BQP formulation (the BQP+RLT method), it outperforms the other GUROBIS.
+Evidently, when the RLT is directly applied to the BQP formulation (the BQP+RLT method), it outperforms the other GUROBIs.
 Moreover, when it is used as the method for solving the pricing subproblem of CG (the CG+RLTPricing method), it has better performance than the other CG methods.
-Considering both LB and time performance, we observe that the CG+RLTPricing obtains not only the best LB in 96% of the cases but also in the shortest time for almost all of these cases.
-We detail the experiments on dual bound and time, as well as UB and the parameters of the instances, later in the appendices.
+Considering both LB and time performance, we observe that the CG+RLTPricing not only obtains the best LB in 96% of the cases but also does so in the shortest time for almost all of these cases.
+We detail the experiments on dual bound and time, as well as UB and the parameters of the instances, later in the Online Appendix.